 The film leaves us wondering what could have been different in Sebastian and Mia’s lives if they had made different choices.
 And the ending is deliberately enigmatic.
 In the final musical number, whose dream are we watching?
 Is it Sebastian’s or Mia’s.
 Or is it possibly the viewer’s dream?
 We expect, even unconsciously demand, a climactic resolution.
 Why is that?
 Is it because there will indeed be a final resolution for all of creation, in which relationships are restored and we all get to sing and dance together?
 And, if God has planned that from the foundation of the world, has he put that desire deep in our hearts, so we have a deep yearning for such a resolution?

-Whatever your perspective on life and love, La La Land is a bright and colourful musical extravaganza that will cause you to think about what we value and what we worship as we make choices in our own lives.
+Whatever our perspective on life and love, La La Land is a bright and colourful musical extravaganza that will cause us to think about what we value and what we worship as we make choices in our own lives.